silvioukoth/printf-project/README.md

-This about printf poject we collaborate with peer
+This project is about collaboration with our peers